UMAprotocol/optimistic-truth-bot/multi_operator/solvers/code_runner/README.md

 - Cryptocurrency prices from Binance
 - MLB sports data from Sports Data IO

-## How It Works

-1. **Query Analysis**: The solver first determines what type of data is needed based on the prediction market question.

-2. **Code Generation**: Using OpenAI's GPT models, the solver generates Python code to fetch and analyze the necessary data.
-It uses sample functions as templates when appropriate.

-3. **Code Execution**: The generated code is saved to a file in the `executed_functions` directory and executed on the server.

-4. **Output Processing**: The output from the executed code is parsed to extract a recommendation (p1, p2, p3, or p4).

-5. **Retry Mechanism**: If code execution fails, the solver can regenerate and retry up to a configurable number of times.

 ## Directory Structure

 - `code_runner_solver.py`: Main implementation of the CodeRunnerSolver